yochaigal/cairn/wip/2e/dungeon-seeds.md

 | **18**  | Poisons    | Taking        |
 | **19**  | Shocks     | Touching      |
 | **20**  | Shoots     | Tripping      |

-- Starting with the entrance, create 1-4 paths between each room.
- - Create loops, branching hallways, dead-ends, and shortcuts between rooms.
- - Some paths are Conditional, represented by a crossed line.
- - Some paths are Hidden, represented by a dashed line.
-- Create at least two intersections (crossed lines) with no rooms in between.

-### Stock the Rooms

-For each room, combine the results from each respective table, filtered through the theme generated earlier in this process.
-For example,

-#### Lore

-#### Monsters

-#### Special

-Puzzles should have:
-- Clear, actionable goals
-- Obvious challenges, but not obvious solutions
-- Multiple solutions, solvable with intelligence and critical thinking, not special abilities or unique tools
-- Built-in clues about their origin and their effects
-- Elements that reinforce the themes of the dungeon

-#### Traps

 ## Dungeon Example